 We are limited to real estate only and do not finance construction, development, gas stations or hotels/motels.
 We welcome the opportunity to finance professional offices, shopping centers, warehouses and Community Centers.

 We have provided commercial financing in many states across the United States, but not all.
 Give us a call to find out if we can finance in your state and your particular property.

 You will need to provide a personal financial statement, 3 years complete federal tax returns including all K-1’s and W-2’s and a legible valid driver’s license or passport.
-For each business in which you have more than 15% ownership you will need to provide the articles of incorporation and by-laws or partnership agreement and operating agreement along with 3 years of federal tax returns, 2 end-of-year financial statements including balance sheet and income statement and the most recent monthly or quarter financial statement and for the same period of the previous year.
+For each business in which you have more than 15% ownership you will need to provide the articles of incorporation and by-laws or partnership agreement and operating agreement along with 3 years of federal tax returns, 2 end-of-year financial statements including balance sheet and income statement and the most recent monthly or quarterly financial statement and for the same period of the previous year.